Peter Hoffmann

 Python Support in Snowflake

-Creating a scalar user defined function in python
+Creating a scalar user-defined function in Python

 CREATE OR REPLACE FUNCTION sizeof_fmt(val number)